iocage/iocage/README.md

 If cloning the repo directly, cd into the cloned directory and run `pip install .` as root.

 ## WARNING:
+- This is beta quality software, there be dragons!
+Please report them.
+- Some features of the previous iocage_legacy are either being dropped or simply not ported yet, feel free to open an issue asking about your favorite feature.
+But please search before opening a new one.
+PR's welcome for any feature you want!
 - **[DOCUMENTATION (Old documentation, some still applies)](http://iocage.readthedocs.org/en/latest/index.html)**
 - **Mailing list**: https://groups.google.com/forum/#!forum/iocage